yk-liu/yk-liu.github.io/_posts/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons.md

 Just like the case of three spins, left-most-first fusion states span the **same** Hilbert space as the right-most-first fusion states. $F$-matrix is the representation transformation matrix between these two bases.
 And as bases, the left-most-first fusion states are orthogonal to each other, and or are the right-most-first fusion states.

-Write that in fusion s
+Write that in the form of fusion states, we have

 $$
 \ket{(ab)c;ic;d}=\sum_j\left(F_{abc}^d\right)^i_j\ket{a(bc);aj;d}.